 Kat Allen, MA, a lifelong mover with an extensive background in dance, yoga, healing and consciousness, is a Licensed Mental Health Counselor, a Certified Yoga Therapist and yoga instructor, and the founder of Four Aims Center for Mind-Body Therapy in West Seattle.
 Maintaining a private practice as a psychotherapist in West Seattle since 2004, she practices a whole person-whole systems approach to therapy and healing that acknowledges the vital role and synthesis of body, energy, emotions, relationship, spirit and culture in creating a sense of well-being.

 Prior to Kat’s practice as a psychotherapist, Kat was one of a handful of Seattle’s early yoga instructors and educators.
-She began teaching in1987, and soon made the transition from her long performing career in dance and theatre, which she began at age 10, to full-time teaching.
-Kat helped create and direct four centers in Seattle since 1990, and due to her interest in weaving in artistic elements into her work, Kat’s schools expanded on the traditional Hath yoga classes to include Hindu devotional practice and chanting (satsang and kirtan), movement and “yoga-dance,” and meditation instruction.
-Those schools were the Community Yoga Circle at U-Heights, The Abode of Joy-A Yogashala and Kaya Yoga in Columbia City, and The Four Aims Center for Body-Mind Therapy, where she maintain her office near Lincoln Park in West Seattle.
+She began teaching in 1987, and soon made the transition from her long performing career in dance and theatre, which she began at age 10, to full-time teaching.
+Kat helped create and direct four centers in Seattle since 1990, and due to her interest in weaving in artistic elements into her work, Kat’s schools expanded on the traditional Hatha yoga classes to include devotional practice and chanting (satsang and kirtan), movement and “yoga-dance,” as well as meditation instruction.
+Her dedicated, continuous service of teaching yoga, energy and consciousness practices to the Seattle community for over 30 years has enriched many with the depth teachings from these powerful lineages.

 Utilizing this background, Kat skillfully adapts the universal teachings of yoga and Buddhist psychology as an adjunct to help her counseling clients discover and work with their personal strengths, growing edges and ultimately, their destiny for this lifetime.